Winnie the Pooh and Eeyore Become My Teacher: 3 Mental Health Warrior Steps to Beat Depression

-Yesterday, I found myself in a place I know all too well—a dark cloud of depression hovering over me, trying to pull me down.
-Despite being the person who created the Mental Health Warrior Program, the challenges of Bipolar Disorder, Alcoholism, Anxiety, and PTSD still manage to sneak up on me.
-Depression, it seems, has a spare key to my mental fortress and decides to let itself in whenever it pleases.
+Yesterday, I found myself in a place I know all too well—a dark cloud of depression hovering above me, trying to pull me under.
+And despite being the person who created the Mental Health Warrior Program, with all the tools I’ve developed and used for years, there are still days when the weight of my own challenges catches me off guard.

-The very core of the Mental Health Warrior Program is about equipping us with tools to triumph over life’s challenges by learning to manage our emotions.
-Yet on this particular day, it felt like my toolbox was just out of reach.
+At the very core of the Mental Health Warrior Program is this belief: We can triumph over life’s challenges by learning to manage our emotions—and by using the right tools!

 Step 1: Pause to See Things Clearly